rehierl/node-tree-outliner/88-todos.md

 these nodes to be associated with the sections they are supposed close.

 That is, because it would be inconsistent with not associating sectioning nodes with the sections they declare.
+The subsection's "frame" belongs to the parent section.

 In addition to that, and if such an end marker would be allowed to close multiple sections at once, then there would be the issue to decide with